School, Anxiety and Kids

 While introducing anxiety management strategies at home can help many kids, if a parent feels that their child needs additional help, they should contact a therapist that works with children and specializes in anxiety.
 Cognitive behavioral therapy is typically recommended, sometimes in conjunction with medication, and both have positive results for most children and adolescents.
 Parents can also contact a clinician to ask for more specific strategies to help their child in their unique situations.

 Bradley Hospital offers a hotline that connects parents and caregivers to children’s mental health services in Rhode Island, and helps families determine the best place to go for treatment.
 The hotline may be accessed at 1-855-KID LINK or online.

-Jennifer Jencks, PhD works as the director of the Access Center at Bradley Hospital, and is the associate director of the Lifespan Pediatric Behavioral Health Emergency Services.
-She has twenty years experience working with children and adolescents with anxiety in private practice utilizing both psychodynamic and cognitive behavioral therapy techniques.
+Jennifer W. Jencks, PhD, LICSW, is director of the Access Center at Bradley Hospital and assistant director of Lifespan Pediatric Behavioral Health Emergency Services.
+She has more than twenty years experience working with children and adolescents with anxiety in private practice and emergency services utilizing both psychodynamic and cognitive behavioral therapy techniques.

 Find a Doctor

 The right provider is in our network